Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

 The application uses ChromaDB and Voyage AI embeddings to provide intelligent retrieval:

 1. When a query is received, the system attempts to find relevant by-laws using vector search
+2. If enhanced search is enabled, the system:
+   - Transforms the user query into formal, bylaw-oriented language
+   - Performs two searches: one with the original query and one with the transformed query
+   - Combines results, removing duplicates
-2. If relevant documents are found, those specific by-laws are sent to Gemini AI
+3. If relevant documents are found, those specific by-laws are sent to Gemini AI
-3. The system generates three different responses:
+4. The system generates three different responses:
    - A complete answer using all retrieved by-laws
    - A filtered answer that removes expired by-laws from the first response
    - A layman's terms answer that simplifies the language and removes bylaw references from the filtered response
-4. Demo interface provides options to compare all three responses
+5. Demo interface provides options to compare all three responses

 ## Optimized Three-Step Prompt System